nickfallon/repeater.js/README.md

 If you want multiple Repeaters on a page, create a new instance for each one, so that each instance can encapsulate the template HTML and re-render it if the data-source changes.
 It does not listen for data changes, so if the data source changes, you need to call render() to refresh the HTML.

-This code is simple but runs quickly - approximately 4 times faster than Angular **ng-repeat**.

-Contact the author: nick.fallon@centralfax.co.uk

 ---
 **SIMPLE USAGE:**